thundernixon/inter/misc/googlefonts-qa/checks/Inter-LightItalic.checks.md

 * 🔥 **FAIL** METADATA.pb: Copyright notices should match a pattern similar to:
  "Copyright 2019 The Familyname Project Authors (git url)" But instead we have got:
-"Copyright 2019 the Inter project authors (https://github.com/rsms/inter)" [code: bad-notice-format]
+"Copyright 2019 The Inter project authors" [code: bad-notice-format]

 </details>
 <details>